Sexual medicine: Lifestyle barriers

 General health greatly relates to sexual health in both males and females.
 Sexual medicine specialists take into consideration unhealthy lifestyle habits that may contribute to the sexual quality of life of individuals who are experiencing sexual dysfunction.
 Obesity, tobacco smoking, alcohol, substance abuse, and chronic stress are all lifestyle factors that may have negative impacts on sexual health and can lead to the development of sexual dysfunctions.
 Both obesity and tobacco smoking have negative impacts on cardiovascular and metabolic function, which contributes to the development of sexual dysfunctions.
 Chronic smoking causes erectile dysfunction in men due to a decrease in vasodilation of vascular endothelial tissue.
 Alcohol dependence can lead to erectile dysfunction in mend and reduced vaginal lubrication in women.
 Long term substance abuse of multiple recreational drugs (MDMA, cocaine, heroin, amphetamine), leads to a decrease in sexual desire, inability to achieve orgasm, and a reduction of sexual satisfaction.
 Chronic stress may potentially contribute to sexual dysfunction, as it can induce high levels of cortisol, which may cause harmful effects in if it remains altered long term.
 High levels of cortisol have been shown to cause a reduction in gonadic steroids and adrenal androgens.
 Studies have shown that these steroids and adrenal androgens have effects on genital arousal as well as sexual desire.

 Sexual medicine experts are responsible for promoting healthy lifestyle habits in order to help prevent sexual dissatisfaction.
 Adoption of healthy lifestyle routines include: avoiding drugs, smoke, and excessive alcohol, as well as incorporating regular physical activity accompanied by a balanced diet and use of stress-management strategies.
 These habits can be proposed before trying to incorporate pharmacological therapies and/or psychiatric therapies.

 Sexual dysfunction in transgender persons

-Limited research has been performed on sexual dysfunction in those who are transgendered, but preliminary research suggests that initiating a sexual relationship is difficult for some.
+Limited research has been performed on sexual dysfunction in those who are transgender, but preliminary research suggests that initiating a sexual relationship is difficult for some.
 One recent study published in the Journal of Sexual Medicine surveyed 518 transgender individuals about sexual dysfunction and disturbances and reported that difficulty initiating sexual encounters and difficulties achieving orgasm were the most prevalent sexual dysfunctions experienced in the study sample.